 Graduate Language Examination Policies

-The foreign language requirements for the PhD are the same for both Comparative Literature and Comparative Studies in Discourse and Society: Proficiency in two languages (other than English) appropriate to a student’s program, as demonstrated by passing language examinations administered by the department.
-The choice of languages is to be made with respect to a student’s area of specialization and in consultation with his or her advisor, who must approve it.
+The foreign language requirements for the M.A. and the Ph.D. are the same for both Comparative Literature and Comparative Studies in Discourse and Society: Proficiency in two languages (other than English) appropriate to a student’s program, as demonstrated by passing language examinations administered by the Department.
+The choice of languages is to be made with respect to a student’s area of specialization and in consultation with his or her adviser, who must approve it.

 the Language Examination Form, which